 1. It costs far too much

-Chances are you already have the data sitting in your ERP, finance system or on your server.
+Chances are you already have the data sitting in your ERP, finance system, or on your server.
 It’s simply a case of working out what you want to analyse, and how.

 2. It’s only relevant for big business

-Often, we have clients tell us that they don’t believe data analytics will add value in their small or mid-size business as they don’t have enough data at hand.
+Often, we have clients tell us that they don’t believe data analytics will add value in their small or mid-size businesses as they don’t have enough data at hand.
 The term ‘big data’ is actually misleading as it’s not about using vast quantities of data – but about tapping into any available data to drive big insight.

 Contrary to common belief, size doesn’t matter in this case.
 The quality of a business’ data is far more important.

-In addition, for a smaller business, the benefits of data analytics can often be more immediate, and the benefits far more significant.
+Besides, for a smaller business, the benefits of data analytics can often be more immediate, and the benefits far more significant.
 By using data to isolate and then rectify an ineffective point on the supply chain, for instance, a small retailer can realise very rapid cost and time savings.

 3. Analysis can happen in isolation